phantombuster/legacy-docs/api.rst

     GET /api/v1/script/by-id/{mode}/{id}

-Get a script record by ID.
+Get a script record by its ID.

 ``{id}`` (``Number``)
     ID of the script to retrieve.